wp-plugins/my-optional-modules/readme.txt

 3. Confirm uninstall.

 == Changelog ==

+= 5.8.1 =
+* Read more... setting wasn't very clear as to what the field was for

+= 5.8.* =
-* 5.8.0 : Exclue Taxonomies can now exclude Authors from anywhere on the blog (excluding single post views for obvious reasons)
+* Exclue Taxonomies can now exclude Authors from anywhere on the blog (excluding single post views for obvious reasons)
-* 5.8.0 : FitText.js belonged to a module that hasn't been used for quite some time (FitText.js removed)
+* FitText.js belonged to a module that hasn't been used for quite some time (FitText.js removed)
-* 5.8.0 : More information regarding how many of what is being deleted for Trash Removal
+* More information regarding how many of what is being deleted for Trash Removal

-* ----- : -----------------
+= 5.7.* =
-* 5.7.9 : If Share Icons are enabled but Font Awesome is not, links default text (instead of trying to use icons)
+* If Share Icons are enabled but Font Awesome is not, links default text (instead of trying to use icons)
-* 5.7.9 : Previously undocumented theme developer functions are now documented (somewhat) on the settings page
+* Previously undocumented theme developer functions are now documented (somewhat) on the settings page
-* 5.7.9 : DNSBL redundancies removed
+* DNSBL redundancies removed
-* 5.7.8 : Admin screen streamlining
+* Admin screen streamlining
-* 5.7.8 : Plugin uninstall wasn't erasing some of the Exclusion parameters.
+* Plugin uninstall wasn't erasing some of the Exclusion parameters.
 (Fixed)
-* 5.7.8 : Added a way to disable pingbacks
+* Added a way to disable pingbacks
-* 5.7.7 : Font Awesome 4.3
+* Font Awesome 4.3
-* 5.7.6 : When enabling/disabling share icons/post exclusion, scrolling is unnecessary
+* When enabling/disabling share icons/post exclusion, scrolling is unnecessary
-* 5.7.6 : Read more and Theme:Twenty Fifteen conflict resolved
+* Read more and Theme:Twenty Fifteen conflict resolved
-* 5.7.5 : meta generator removal for removing WordPress version from source
+* Meta generator removal for removing WordPress version from source
-* 5.7.4 : Fix for horizontal galleries to properly display the appropriate images for each individual gallery
+* Fix for horizontal galleries to properly display the appropriate images for each individual gallery
-* 5.7.3 : Tested up to/requires at least tag updated
+* Tested up to/requires at least tag updated
-* 5.7.2 : create a random link query (like ?random or ?goto) to allow visitors to pull a random post from your blog
+* Create a random link query (like ?random or ?goto) to allow visitors to pull a random post from your blog
-* 5.7.2 : fittext footer script moved to fittext.js
+* FitText footer script moved to fittext.js
-* 5.7.2 : edit the text of the 'read more...' link
+* Edit the text of the 'read more...' link
-* 5.7.2 : apply custom link classes to 'next' and 'previous' post/posts links (single and archive navigation links)
+* Apply custom link classes to 'next' and 'previous' post/posts links (single and archive navigation links)
-* 5.7.2 : user_level(s) altered so that 'logged out' does not mean the same as 'subscriber'.
+* User_level(s) altered so that 'logged out' does not mean the same as 'subscriber'.
-* 5.7.2 : draft deletion added to database cleaner; not tied to "clear all database clutter" button
+* Draft deletion added to database cleaner; not tied to "clear all database clutter" button
-* 5.7.1 : miniloops should only attempt to output content if there are actually posts in the loop to output
+* Miniloops should only attempt to output content if there are actually posts in the loop to output
-* 5.7.1 : [mom_attachments] returns a specified number of recently uploaded images (unformated) that link to the post they were added to
+* [mom_attachments] returns a specified number of recently uploaded images (unformated) that link to the post they were added to
-* 5.7.0 : Added default values for reference for [mom_miniloop] on control panel
+* Added default values for reference for [mom_miniloop] on control panel
-* 5.7.0 : Outdated uninstallation for options no longer used removed
+* Outdated uninstallation for options no longer used removed
-* 5.7.0 : protocol-relative css inclusion for plugin stylesheet
+* Protocol-relative css inclusion for plugin stylesheet
-* 5.7.0 : nonces added to adminstrative menus.
+* Nonces added to adminstrative menus.
 (Make sure your install is correct, and has SALTs and KEYS defined in wp-config)
-* 5.7.0 : the settings page will alert you to the presence (or lack thereof) of SALTS and KEYS in the wp-config file
+* The settings page will alert you to the presence (or lack thereof) of SALTS and KEYS in the wp-config file
-* 5.7.0 : scriptless share buttons added: google-plus, facebook, reddit, twitter, and email shares
+* Scriptless share buttons added: google-plus, facebook, reddit, twitter, and email shares

-* ----- : -----------------
+= 6.5.* =
-* 5.6.0 : Disable comments if the user is listed on (any) 1 of 7 DNSBL
+* Disable comments if the user is listed on (any) 1 of 7 DNSBL
-* 5.6.0 : Font Awesome updated to current version of 4.2 (40 new icons added)
+* Font Awesome updated to current version of 4.2 (40 new icons added)
-* 5.6.0 : miniloop shortcode functionality call to action misplaced
+* miniloop shortcode functionality call to action misplaced
-* 5.6.0 : Admin page CSS @media queries for better display
+* Admin page CSS @media queries for better display
-* 5.6.0 : All unused code from 5.5.X has been removed
+* All unused code from 5.5.X has been removed
-* 5.6.0 : All uninstallation functionality that has been outdated for quite some time now has been removed
+* All uninstallation functionality that has been outdated for quite some time now has been removed